u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Getting a publication is treated like a stamp of approval.
 "This is good enough and everything looks right and sound".
 - A narrative driven format for scientific findings, instead of a focus on the facts and "knowledge units"

+Are there some disciplines in science where these are not as big?
+Certainly, especially in technical fields where much of the methodology and approach has been influenced by Open Source software, which made it easier to embrance Open Science methodology (physics, computer science, ml/ai).

-Worse, the system over time has significant inertia, making incremental or drastic change to adapt it to the digital age virtually impossible.
+Yet, other fields with high impact on society -- life sciences, etc. remain plagued by these issues.
+While there are attempts to experiment from within, they're met with significant inertia, making incremental or drastic change to adapt it to the digital age virtually impossible.

 ## A Shifting Federal Landscape